2023 Junior Rowing

 Please contact email@example.com if you’d like to come and try rowing, or get more information on the junior program for ages 14 and up.

-1st year junior membership is $200 *that includes Learn to Row, plus 2 rows per week for the season
+Junior membership is $250 *that includes Learn to Row (if new), plus 2 rows per week for the season

 New Junior L2 training times will be available during the day and on weekends.

-The fee for the new juniors is $200.
-That includes Learn to Row, L2 training and one junior practice a week, either Saturday or Sunday morning.
+The fee for the new juniors is $250.
+That includes Learn to Row, L2 training and one junior practice a week, plus 1-2 rows from the weekly schedule.

 Photos from our 2019 junior rowing program:

 If you are interested, or know someone who is, we are happy to arrange a time to meet at the Charlottetown Yacht Club to show you our boats and talk about the program.

 Click on the link to watch a Powerpoint presentation from 2019 about our junior rowing program:

 Rowing PEI is looking for athletes between the ages of 14 and 19 interested in trying the sport of rowing.